Making Jump Rings And Adding Hooks to Stained Glass

 These stained glass instructions show you how to make and solder hooks on to a zinc frame.
 It uses a simple, nearly invisible method of adding hooks to stained glass to allow hanging that shows off your beautiful stained glass in the best possible light.

 The rings in this stained glass tutorial are made from recycled copper wire stripped from electrical wiring.
-Alternatively – and this is my favourite option – you can use spools of pre-tinned copper wire (try gauge 14 or 16 if you have a smaller item to hang) which is easier than stripping and tinning your own, cheaper than buying ready-made rings AND more flexible with regards to size!) or you can buy ready made pre-tinned rings (the easiest but most expensive option).
+Alternatively – and this is my favourite option – you can use spools of pre-tinned copper wire (try gauge 14 or 16 if you have a smaller item to hang) which is easier than stripping and tinning your own, cheaper than buying ready-made rings AND more flexible with regards to size!) or you can buy ready made pre-tinned rings -the easiest but most expensive option. (paid link).

 What You Need